cs-uob/COMS10014/mathbook/src/01/export.md

   2. To export a negation node, first export its child to get a string `s`.
 Then return the string `(-s)` where you replace `s` with the child's string.
 In most programming languages you could write this as `"(-" + s + ")"` or similar, or even `"(-${s})"` if your language allows that kind of interpolation.
   3. To export an addition, subtraction, or multiplication node, first export both children to get strings `s` and `t`.
 Then return the string that consists of `s`, the operator sign \\(+\\), \\(-\\), or \\(\times\\) as appropriate, and `t`.
 (You could add spaces around the operator too if you prefer.)
+  4. (If you are doing terms with variables, then to export a node containing a variable, return the name of that variable as a string.)

 What is the problem here?